sergiocortessat/sergiocortessat/README.md

 ## About me

 - Full-Stack-Developer
-- Bussines Administrator Minora Humanora Literarum
+- Bussines Administrator Magna Cum Laude with human relations emphasis (Minora humaniorum litterarum)
 - English, Spanish, Portugues
 - Love to write in my spare time and think about life